anighose25/pyschedcl-concurrent/pyschedcl/scheduling/Readme.md

 # create_transformer.py
 This script is used to create a Transformer DAG specification file for Pyschedcl.
 Note that the size of the individual kernels is the 2's exponent of the size parameter below.
-Individual functions of the sciprt are documented within the file itself.
+Individual functions of the script are documented within the file itself.
 ```
 python create_transfomer.py <size> <num_heads_on_cpu> <total_num_heads>
 ```